hongming 6c4b0b3b87

 Installation

-pipx install molecule-ai-workspace-runtime
+pipx install \

 Contributing